eelstork/GitButt/README.md

 ## How-to

-After installing the UPM package the little git button will appear.
+After install, the little git button will appear at the top of the editor window.

 - `( ☁ )` everything is nice, and you made no changes.
 - `( ⇣ )` remote changes detected, press to update.